q8888620002/LIFT-XAI/README.md

 ### Best Practices

 1. Use LLM mode for final reporting.
-2. Use keyword mode for quick screening.
-3. Tune `--max-abstracts` for depth vs speed.
+2. Tune `--max-abstracts` for depth vs speed.
-4. Review constructed queries when retrieval quality is low.
+3. Review constructed queries when retrieval quality is low.

 ### Troubleshooting